Historical. Cultural. Biblical.

 Practice What You Teach

 Study.
 Observe.
 Engage.
-Then teach!
+Teach!
 Before you graduate, complete one full teaching semester in a South Carolina public school setting.
 Expand your experience outside the classroom as you complete demographic studies about your school, students, and surrounding community.

 It’s a combination of hands-on experience and a big-picture view of education.
 All designed to prepare you for a successful teaching career.